microsoft/powerbi-visuals-utils-localizationutils/README.md

 Both workflows expose `workflow_dispatch`, so they can be started from the **Actions** tab.
 Use this after a partial failure — the fixed `new_translations` branch means a rerun updates the existing PR instead of creating a new one.

+**Distribute translations to visuals** also takes an `only` input: a folder name under `visuals/`, for example `powerbi-visuals-asterplot`, to retry a single repository instead of all of them.
+Leave it empty to update every visual.
+A name that does not exist fails the run rather than quietly updating nothing.